Rating Questions

 Meets our minimum requirements for privacy and security practices.

-Applications and services that received a Pass rating have met a minimum criteria for transparency and qualitatively better practices in their policies.
-Before using an application or service in this rating, parents, teachers, schools, and districts are strongly advised to read the full privacy evaluation as a starting point for the process of vetting the application or service.
+Applications and services that receive a Pass rating have met our minimum criteria for transparency and qualitatively better practices in their policies.
+Products that earn a Pass rating have made a privacy commitment not to use or disclose personal information from any user for commerical purposes.
+Before using an application or service with this rating, parents, teachers, schools, and districts are strongly advised to read the privacy policy as a starting point for the process of vetting the application or service.
 In addition, a more detailed review should happen before any child or student data is shared with a service.
-In 2019, approximately 20% of applications and services are rated Pass, which is a 10% increase in the percentage of products with overall better rating question practices since 2018.

 Warning Rating